VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -remoteWrite.retryMinInterval array
      The minimum delay between retry attempts to send a block of data to the corresponding -remoteWrite.url.
 Every next retry attempt will double the delay to prevent hammering of remote database.
-See also -remoteWrite.retryMaxInterval (default 1s)
+See also -remoteWrite.retryMaxTime (default 1s)
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -remoteWrite.roundDigits array